XuriGe1995/3SHNet/README.md

 For the global-level image features, we implemented the pre-trained REXNet-101 in [grid-feats-vqa](https://github.com/facebookresearch/grid-feats-vqa) to extract all images in MSCOCO and Flickr30K.
 After that, we stored them in independent .npy files (mainly for MScoco due to the large images).

 About segmentation extractions, features are computed with the code provided by [UPSNet](https://github.com/uber-research/UPSNet).
-They include three types, i.e. segmentation semantic features (`%s_segmentations.npy`), segmentation maps (`%s_seg_maps.npy`) and category-one-hot(`%s_cat_onehots.npy` a little different from paper, it doesn't influence the conclusion).
+They include three types, i.e. segmentation semantic features (`%s_segmentations.npy`, dims=(N,133,7,7)), segmentation maps (`%s_seg_maps.npy`, dims=(N, 64, 64), downsampleing to reduce the calculations) and category-one-hot(`%s_cat_onehots.npy`, dims=(N,133) a little different from paper, which is embedded by a linear layer, it doesn't influence the conclusion).
-Here we provided the segmentation results of the [test set](xxx) as examples, which can also be used to obtain our reported results.
+Here we provided the segmentation results of the [test set](https://drive.google.com/drive/folders/1lU3I7J8XIquCtQ2lIML9w_9tDdRZWXm4?usp=drive_link) as examples, which can also be used to obtain our reported results.

 ## Training
 We separate the global (grid-based) and local (region-based) training processes.